Gingerbread Sheet Cake with Cream Cheese Frosting

 • Make the cake: In a medium bowl, whisk the flour, ginger, cinnamon, nutmeg, cloves, allspice, baking soda, baking powder, and salt.
 In a separate heatproof bowl or measuring glass, stir the molasses and hot water until smooth.
 Set both aside.

 • In a large bowl, beat the butter and brown sugar with an electric mixer on medium speed until light and fluffy, about 2-3 minutes.
 Reduce the speed to low and blend in the eggs and vanilla.
+(You can also blend everything in a stand mixer with a paddle attachment on low.)

-• Pour the batter into the prepared pan and smooth the top.
+• Pour the cake batter into the prepared baking pan and smooth the top.
 Bake for 30-35 minutes, or until a toothpick inserted in the center comes out clean.
 Leave to cool completely in the pan.

 • Using the parchment paper, lift the cake out of the pan.
 Spread the frosting evenly over the cooled cake, and refrigerate for 15-20 minutes to set.